usurobor/CT/README.md

 **IS**
 - A mathematical framework for coherent self-observation
-- Applicable to any self-modeling system (not AI-specific)
+- Domain-general: applicable to any self-modeling system
 - Grounded in structural/metric constraints and usable in practice
+- A formal approach spanning mathematics, philosophy, and engineering

 **ISN’T**
+- An AI-specific framework (AI is one application among many)
 - Reductionism (no single vantage exhausts the others)
-- Dependent on “unexplained emergence” (no claims beyond what explicit σ-maps and their compositions explain)
+- Dependent on “unexplained emergence” (no appeals beyond what σ maps and their compositions explain)
-- Tied to one ontology (works for process, substance, or information views)
 - A panacea—TSC clarifies relationships; it doesn’t auto-solve domain problems

+**Evaluation note.** Evaluate TSC like you would category theory or information theory: for mathematical consistency, conceptual coherence, and applicability—not for “production readiness” or benchmark scores.

 ---

 ## Mathematical foundation (plain language)
-- **A1 — Vantage sufficiency:** each view carries enough information to reconstruct the whole
+- **A1 — Vantage sufficiency:** each view carries enough information to reconstruct the whole.
+  > [!NOTE] **Scope of A1:** “Sufficiency” means recoverable **up to your declared equivalence** (e.g., isomorphism, observational equivalence, typed abstraction).
+Choosing this equivalence is **domain-specific** and should be stated when you instantiate TSC (see forthcoming representation-independence cookbook).
-- **A2 — Vantage compatibility:** structure-preserving maps (σ_XY) relate different views
+- **A2 — Vantage compatibility:** structure-preserving maps (σ_XY) relate different views.
-- **A3 — Scale equivariance:** coherence laws persist across observation scales
+- **A3 — Scale equivariance:** coherence laws persist across observation scales.
-- **A4 — Coinductive closure:** iterated self-observation converges to a unique, stable fixed point
+- **A4 — Coinductive closure:** iterated self-observation converges to a unique, stable fixed point.

 ### Operational metric summary
-**C_Σ = (H_c · V_c · D_c)^(1/3)**.
+**C_Σ = (H_c · V_c · D_c)^(1/3)**
 Default threshold **τ ≈ 0.80** (domain-tunable).
-For definitions, proofs, and tuning: `core/tsc-core.md`.
+See `core/tsc-core.md` for definitions and proofs.

+> [!IMPORTANT] **Invariance note:** Choose distances and σ maps so verdicts (e.g., C_Σ ≥ τ) are stable under **reasonable recodings**—unit changes, smooth coordinate transforms, or switching between equivalent representations (e.g., Fourier ↔ time domain; Lagrangian ↔ Hamiltonian).
+More formally: recodings that preserve metric class and causal/compositional structure (e.g., bi-Lipschitz maps, natural transformations).

+---

+## Validation types (read this carefully)

+TSC is evaluated on distinct levels.
+Don’t conflate them.

+### 1) Mathematical validation (framework)
+Are A1–A4 consistent and the proofs sound? **Status:** provided in the core specs.

+### 1.5) Metatheoretic validation (framework adequacy)
+Does TSC behave well *as a theory* before instantiation? **Checks:** existence of non-trivial models; representation-independence; functorial behavior of σ under scale; compatibility with known invariants. **Outcome:** confidence we aren’t relying on accidental encodings.

+### 2) Applicability validation (domain)
+Can we instantiate H, V, D for domain X and construct σ_XY?
+Are metrics computable? **Outcome:** feasibility and fit.

+### 2.5) Worked examples with ground truth
+Can TSC match known behavior on simple systems (FSMs, linear dynamics) where ground truth is available? **Outcome:** sanity checks before full deployments.

+### 3) Empirical validation (system)
+Does specific system Y satisfy the axioms?
+How does its C_Σ evolve in practice? **Outcome:** real-world performance and governance signals.

+> **Critical distinction:** A complete framework (1) can exist before (3).
+Lack of benchmarks is not evidence of mathematical incompleteness.

+---

+## Example: dissolving the “hard problem”

+**Traditional framing:** “How does physical processing produce experience?”

+**TSC reframing:**
+- **H** = physical/functional description (brain states, computations)
+- **V** = structured report/representation family (including first-person reports)
+- **σ_HV** = vantage-swap map between them

+The “gap” appears because **σ_HV is not lossless**—it compresses information.
+That’s a property of the mapping, not evidence for extra substances (dualism) or eliminations (reductionism). **V-reports remain first-class data;** TSC relocates the “mystery” into the measurable properties of σ_HV.

+**Why this is dissolution (not reduction):**
+1. We keep V as real data; we don’t explain it away.
+2. We add no new stuff; we measure distortion.
+3. We make the gap quantifiable (map non-isometry).
+4. We explain why it *seems* irreducible (translation loss).

+**Explanatory adequacy (open, testable).** The claim strengthens if σ_HV distortion **predicts** features of experience—e.g., does **increasing report bandwidth** (more distinctions in V) reduce measured distortion, as predicted?
+Does **attention modulation** change which H-states are V-accessible in the way σ_HV predicts?
+These are testable and largely untested.

+**Next steps:** estimate σ_HV for your domain, measure distortion, track C_Σ.
+If C_Σ drops below τ: **refine** σ_HV (add missing features) or **trigger** repair (see `tsc-operational.md`).

 ---